One constituency has an all-female ballot

 UKIP unsurprisingly bring up the rear — just 13 per cent of their candidates are women.

-Just one constituency, Glasgow Central, has four women on the ballot.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Just one constituency, Glasgow Central, has four women on the ballot.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.